JavaCardSpot-dev/cryptsetup-javacard/README.md

 :information_source: **IMPORTANT: This repository is used for class [PV204 Security Technologies at Masaryk University](https://is.muni.cz/auth/predmety/predmet?lang=en;setlang=en;pvysl=3141746).
 All meaningful improvements will be attempted to be pushed to upstream repository in June 2018.**

-This is the repository of a school project for the [PV204](https://is.muni.cz/predmet/fi/jaro2016/PV204?lang=en) course on the [Faculty of Informatics of the Masaryk University](https://www.fi.muni.cz) in the term spring 2016.

-Team B &ndash; Manoja Kumar Das, Ondrej Mosnáček, Mmabatho Idah Masemene

 **WARNING:** This is a proof-of-concept project created by computer security students.
 Under no circumstances should it be considered secure for normal usage, unless it undergoes a proper review by security professionals :)

 ## Dependencies